strongloop/strongloop.com2/_posts/2017-06-13-strongloop-mobile-monday-teamup-api-first-hackathon.md

 > Too much freedom?!
 We'll take the pressure away from choosing.

-{% include image.html file='loopback prize.png' alt='Best Use of LoopBack Winners' %}
+{% include image.html file='2017/loopback prize.png' alt='Best Use of LoopBack Winners' %}

 Congratulations to Richard Kuo, La-Keisha Towner and Roman Levytskyy for their creative use of LoopBack.
 Each team member was awarded a [TJ Bot](https://ibmtjbot.github.io/).